Stage 2: Life Context | Alignment

 You've now mapped both sides: where you're aligned and where you aren't.
 The gap analysis pulls out the biggest misalignments and ranks them by impact.

-Look back at your audit table, betrayal inventory, and honouring inventory.
-Identify the 4 biggest gaps between who you are and how you're living and write them down following the structure:
+Look back at all of the above exercises and identify the 3-4 biggest gaps between who you are and how you're living right now.
+Then, write them down following the structure:

-The gap (describe in one sentence) - Which Stage 1 dimension is involved? - How long has this hap existed? - Impact (1-10)
+The gap (one sentence) → Stage 1 dimension involved → How long it has existed → Impact (1–10)

 • Do any of these gaps share a common root cause?
 (Often 2 or 3 gaps trace back to the same belief, relationship, or circumstance.)

-• Which single gap, if closed, would create the biggest ripple effect across your life?
+• Which single gap, if closed, would create the biggest positive ripple effect across your life?

-• For each gap: is this an actual-ideal discrepancy (you want something you don't have) or an actual-ought discrepancy (you feel guilty about failing an obligation)?
+• Is each gap an actual-ideal discrepancy (you want something you don't have) or an actual-ought discrepancy (you feel guilty about failing an obligation)?
 Check whether the "ought" is genuinely yours.

 Part 5: Reflection

-Sit with what you've written.
+Before moving on, step back and look at what you've uncovered.
 Then use the following prompts to synthesise everything before you write your alignment snapshot.

 • If a close friend read your audit table and gap analysis, what would they say you're avoiding?